dantimashov/quantum_afterburner/README.md

 for Windows: [Link for downloading the library](https://www.sfml-dev.org/download.php)

 In case you installed SFML to a non-standard path, you'll need to tell the compiler where to find the SFML.
 Add a path after the -I flag in the Makefile.
-For example: $(CXX) $(CPP_FLAGS) main.o -o bin/quantum_afterburner -I /usr/lib -lsfml-graphics -lsfml-window -lsfml-system
+For example: $(CXX) $(CXX_FLAGS) ./src/main.o -o qrace -I /usr/lib -lsfml-graphics -lsfml-window -lsfml-system

 For building you can use a make.